“Despite popular belief, user onboarding does not begin and end with the first experience. There are three stages of user onboarding” – CXL

 In their blog, CXL lists that onboarding goes beyond the first touch between the user and a product and continues on throughout the duration of their interaction.
 Commonly, user onboarding strategies will need to be re-deployed for any new product update or feature.
 This is not a revolutionary idea.
 The purpose of onboarding is to allow for easy product adoption.
 Therefore, it makes sense that anytime your user or product evolves, that onboarding is redeployed.

 This is just one of the thousands of concepts that are foundational to a successful onboarding experience.
 We’re going to be taking a look at some of the best and iconic onboarding experiences.
-If you want to jump right to a particular onboarding example or case study or onboarding topic, the do so with the links below:
+In this article we’ll discuss:

 Three Main User Onboarding Types